box/developer.box.com/content/guides/representations/thumbnail.md

 an application as a representation of the file, for example as a placeholder for a link that downloads or previews the file.

-An alternative way to get a thumbnail for a file is using the [representations API][thumb_representations].
+A deprecated way to get a thumbnail for a file is using the [representations API][thumb_representations].

 ## Requesting